-- The employee is caring for his or her child because the child’s school has closed, or the child’s care provider is unavailable, due to COVID 19 precautions.
+- The employee is caring for his or her child because the child’s school or primary care has closed, or the child’s care provider is unavailable, due to COVID 19 precautions.

 - The employee is experiencing any other substantially similar condition specified by the Secretary of Health and Human Services in consultation with the Secretary of the Treasury and the Secretary of Labor.

 Does “Subject to a Federal, State or Local Quarantine or Isolation Order” Mean a Shelter in Place Order or a Stay at Home Order?